Skip to main content

 The EU also launched a Humanitarian Air Bridge operation in aid to the people affected by the crisis.

-Transported aid includes shelter and nutritional items, logistical equipment, hygiene kits, and medicines among other life-saving aid.
+The aid transported includes nutritional items, shelter and logistical equipment, hygiene kits, and medicines.

-Furthermore, the EU Civil Protection Mechanism has been activated to offer support for repatriation flights from Israel.
+Furthermore, the EU Civil Protection Mechanism has been activated to offer support for repatriation flights from Israel and to support operations for the maritime corridor from Cyprus to Gaza.

 Before 7 October 2023

-In the Gaza Strip, the EU has been providing vulnerable families affected by sudden emergencies and shocks with cash assistance, helping them cover their basic needs.
-The EU’s assistance included protection, safe education for children, and health care.
+In the Gaza Strip, the EU has been providing vulnerable families affected by sudden emergencies and shocks with cash assistance, helping them meet their basic needs.
+The EU’s assistance has included protection, safe education for children, and health care.

-In the West Bank, specifically in Area C, East Jerusalem and Hebron H2, the EU and several Member States support a consortium of humanitarian partners.
-They protect communities at risk of forcible transfer because of demolitions, evictions, and settler violence.
+In the West Bank, specifically in Area C, East Jerusalem, and Hebron H2, the EU and several Member States are supporting a consortium of humanitarian partners.
+They protect communities at risk of forcible displacement because of demolitions, evictions, and settler violence.

 EU humanitarian partners provide emergency assistance, legal aid, and access to essential services.
-The EU also helps improving the living conditions of communities that are barred from accessing or upgrading basic services.
-For example, they receive shelter and safe sources of water.
+The EU also helps improve the living conditions of communities that are barred from accessing or upgrading basic services.
+For example, by providing shelter and safe sources of water.

 The EU advocates for compliance with international humanitarian law and the need to uphold human dignity.
 It condemns the illegal destruction of Palestinian homes, assets and aid infrastructure, and the forcible displacement of populations.

-In both the West Bank and the Gaza Strip, EU humanitarian funding helps Palestinian children access schools in safe and conducive environments, despite the many obstacles.
+In both the West Bank and the Gaza Strip, EU humanitarian funding has helped Palestinian children access schools in safe and conducive environments, despite the many obstacles.

 Boy in front of a grocery stall